microsoft/Purview-Custom-Types-Tool-Solution-Accelerator/DEPLOY.md

 ## Notes

-*Due to the two methods of [API support in Azure Static Web Apps with Azure Functions](https://docs.microsoft.com/en-us/azure/static-web-apps/apis), we will need to deploy a separate Azure Function for the `/api/AadToken` endpoint.
-For more information, please review [how to bring your own functions to Azure Static Web Apps](https://docs.microsoft.com/en-us/azure/static-web-apps/functions-bring-your-own).*
+*Due to the two methods of [API support in Azure Static Web Apps with Functions](https://docs.microsoft.com/en-us/azure/static-web-apps/apis), we will need to deploy a separate Azure Function for the `/api/AadToken` endpoint.
+For more information, please review [how to bring your own Functions to SWA](https://docs.microsoft.com/en-us/azure/static-web-apps/functions-bring-your-own).*

-*Due to the [Node dependency management in Azure Functions](https://docs.microsoft.com/en-us/azure/azure-functions/functions-reference-node#dependency-management), we need to ensure that all dependencies are installed on the Function App in Azure.
-When deploying Function Apps from source control, any package.json file present in the repo, will trigger an npm install in its folder during deployment.
-But when deploying via the Portal or CLI, you'll have to manually install the packages.*
+*Due to [Node dependency management in Azure Functions](https://docs.microsoft.com/en-us/azure/azure-functions/functions-reference-node#dependency-management), we need to ensure all dependencies are installed in Azure.
+When deploying Function Apps from source control, any package.json file present in the repo will trigger an npm install during deployment.
+However when deploying via the Portal or CLI, you'll have to manually install the packages.*

-*The directions below are for [deploying with dependencies](https://docs.microsoft.com/en-us/azure/azure-functions/functions-reference-node#deploying-with-dependencies), but you could also [deploy using Kudu](https://docs.microsoft.com/en-us/azure/azure-functions/functions-reference-node#using-kudu) (Windows Only).*
+*The directions below are for deploying with dependencies via VS Code, but you could also [deploy using Kudu](https://docs.microsoft.com/en-us/azure/azure-functions/functions-reference-node#using-kudu) (on Windows only).*

 ## Azure Function for the AAD Token
-1. Open an existing Function project in VS Code, or create a new folder and open in a new VS Code window.
+1. Create a new folder and open in a new VS Code window.

 1. Click Azure (Shift+Alt+A) > Functions extension > Create Function (lightning+ icon)
     - Create new project or select existing one
     - `JavaScript` as the language
     - `HTTP Trigger` as the template
-    - Provide a function name `AadToken`
+    - `AadToken` as the function name
     - `Function` as the authorization level

 1. Copy the following 3 files from [/api-aadtoken/](./api-aadtoken/) into your function project: